 Great social media campaigns have a snappy name and tagline or slogan, to help get it noticed and stick in people’s minds.
 You’ll also likely need written content such as post captions, video descriptions and relevant hashtags to go along with your campaign collateral.

-Check out the Photo Background Environmental Protection Social Media Template in Canva.
+Check out the Photo Background Environmental Protection Social Media Template(opens in a new tab or window) in Canva.

 Your visual branding is important for helping your social media campaign stand out online.
 You’ll want it to not only be eye-catching but also be consistent with your overall brand.
-Visual assets you might need include a logo, banners, video ads, feed, and story graphics.
+Visual assets you might need include a logo(opens in a new tab or window), banners, video ads, feed, social media videos(opens in a new tab or window), and story graphics.
 Canva’s design platform has hundreds of free templates to help get you started.

 If you’re using paid advertising to help spread your campaign further, you’ll need to set this up in your chosen platform.
 Here, you’ll need to set up your budget (how much you want to spend), your advertising goal, and your schedule (how long your campaign will run for).
 You’ll also be prompted to upload your content (the visual and written content).
 If you’re running an organic campaign, you can skip this step and just post or schedule your content within the platform or on your social media scheduling app.